SandyDRawat/SandyDRawat/README.md

 - 💻 I specialize in **Python**.
 - 🌱 Currently, I'm learning more about **machine learning** and **data science**.
 - 🛠️ I love working on innovative projects and contributing to open-source communities.
-- 🌐 In my free time, I enjoy exploring new technologies and enhancing my skills.
+- 🌐 In my free time, I enjoy listening to audiobooks.

 ### Top Languages